tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/isHealthy.md

 ### Request Parameters

-The `healthCheck` method does not require any parameters.
+The `isHealthy` method does not require any parameters.

 ### Return Object